Bam Margera: Health and alcoholism

-Margera has had a history of alcohol and drug abuse since his early twenties, and was frequently seen drinking or intoxicated on-camera in Viva La Bam, Bam's Unholy Union, and in behind-the-scenes footage from the Jackass films.
+Margera has had an extensive history of alcohol and drug abuse since his early twenties, and could be frequently seen drinking and/or intoxicated on-camera in Viva La Bam, Bam's Unholy Union, and in the Jackass films.
 In July 2009, Margera was taken to the hospital by paramedics and state troopers after a four-day alcohol binge.
-His drinking habits had worsened after his previous shows ended in 2007.
-In December 2009, he entered rehab for the first time after an intervention from his friends and family, but did not complete the program, leaving after only four days.
-Following close friend Ryan Dunn's death in 2011, Margera's drinking intensified further, and by Margera's own account, he considers 2012 as the year he lost control of his drinking, both due to Dunn's death, but also because bone spurs forced him to put his skating career on hold, and he began binge drinking "to kill the boredom".
+His drinking habits had only worsened after his previous shows ended in 2007.
+In December 2009, Margera entered rehab for the first time after an intervention from his friends and family, but did not complete the program, leaving after only four days.
+Following his close friend Ryan Dunn's death in 2011, Margera's drinking intensified even further, and by Margera's own account, he considers 2012 as the year he lost control of his drinking, both due to Dunn's death, and also due to bone spurs forcing him to put his skating career on hold, to which Margera admits he began binge drinking "to kill the boredom".

 In 2015, Margera entered rehab for a second time for alcoholism, but again left shortly after without finishing the program.
-Later that year, he took part in Family Therapy with Dr. Jenn on VH1 with his mother, April Margera, after which he remained sober for several months. and revealed how his unhealthy lifestyle had forced him to relearn skating after five years, and had also left him overweight.
-He then moved to Tallinn, Estonia, for five months to get in better shape.
-After getting in better shape, he relocated to Barcelona, Spain, with his family to focus on his skating career in late 2016, but moved back to Pennsylvania in 2017, before his son was born.
-In a 90-minute interview with YouTube series The Nine Club recorded and released in November 2017, Margera discussed his health issues and alcoholism, claiming that he had been "mostly sober" since 2015.
+Later that year, he took part in Family Therapy with Dr. Jenn on VH1 with his mother, April Margera, after which he remained sober for several months.
+Margera later revealed how his unhealthy lifestyle had forced him to relearn how to skate after five years of not doing so, and had also left him overweight.
+Margera then moved to Tallinn, Estonia, for five months in order to get in better shape.
+After getting in better shape, he relocated to Barcelona, Spain, with his family to focus on his skating career in late 2016, but soon moved back to Pennsylvania in 2017, shortly before his son was born.
+In a 90-minute interview with YouTube series The Nine Club recorded and released in November 2017, Margera discussed his various health issues and alcoholism at length, claiming that he had been "mostly sober" since 2015.

 In January 2018, Margera entered rehab for the third time after a DUI, and remained sober for seven months.
 Later that year, he relapsed after being robbed at gunpoint during a vacation in Colombia.
 In January 2019, one year after his previous attempt, Margera entered rehab once more, but left after ten days, stating that he "didn't belong there", and was planning on beating his alcoholism on his own.
 In March 2019, TMZ released a video showing Margera screaming at and threatening his manager at West Side Comedy Club in New York City.
 Additionally, Margera made Instagram posts in which he insulted his wife and damaged his own home, leading to friends and family members coming together to have Margera committed to a mental health treatment facility.
 Margera was released from treatment and returned home after one week.